NandhithaBalaraman/VSDSquadron/README.md

   </details>
  <hr> <hr>
  <details>
-<summary><h2> TASK 2 </h2></summary>
+<summary><h2> TASK 2 </h2>
 <h3>Debug the task 1 code using SPIKE.
-Write a simple c program for any application and compile it with RISC-V GCC/SPIKE </h3>
+Write a simple c program for any application and compile it with RISC-V GCC/SPIKE </h3> </summary>
-Task 2 involves completion of the following tasks
+Tansk 2 involves completion of the following tasks
 <br>
 <ol>
   <li> To use SPIKE and debug sum 1 to n c program </li>